thomasp85/lime/README.md

 Scope
 -----

 The current version of `lime` has support for tabular and text data.
 The Python implementation has additional support for image data, which will be added to this package in time.
 In addition to the capabilities discussed in the *"Why Should I Trust You?": Explaining the Predictions of Any Classifier* article, this package also support regression model explanations (this has been added to the Python library as well).
-The global model explanation using submodular picks is not supported in either packages.
+The global model explanation using submodular picks that the article discusses is not supported in either packages.
+It might get support once it appears in the Python version and it is clear how the authors envision it.